ivankharak/do-more-ivan/README.md

-# To Do App
+# Do More
 > "_Plan less.
 Do more!_"

-* A simple SPA, based upon minimalism theme, that lets user to jot down immediate tasks to be done and has ability mark them as completed or incompleted.
+* A simple SPA, based upon minimalism theme, that lets user to jot down immediate tasks to be done and has ability mark them as either completed or incompleted.

 ## Tech Used
 * ReactJs